bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 > generalisation of more special derived type.

 In contrast to implementation inheritance a specialisation is a strictly more _limited_ type than its generalisation.
-It can neither add fields nor can it widen the range or change the type of possible values.
+It can neither add fields to it nor can it widen the range or change the type of possible values.
 The set of all possible values of a specialisation `B` (of `A`) is a strict subset of the set of possible values of the generalisation type `A`.
 Yet, any value in the set the of more special type `B` can appear (at least) in